 TAIWANESE FOOD GUIDE

 Taiwan is synonymous with night markets and street food.
 There are so many delicious and interesting things to eat in this country.
-If you’re wondering what to eat in Taichung, then check out our list of 57 things to eat in Taiwan.
+If you’re wondering what to eat in Taichung, then check out our list of must-try dishes in Taiwan.

 WHERE TO EAT IN TAICHUNG